mikamustonen/cipherxword/README.md

 Furthermore, the program is limited to the subtype of cipher crosswords with no additional clues, i.e. no letters given and no photo clues.

+Because the OpenCV fonts don't support the common Finnish characters Ä and Ö, they are mimicked in the overlaid solution by somewhat awkward combinations 'A' and 'O'.